The application process

-Our process is different – no CVs, cover letter or awkward assessment centres required.
+Our process is different – no CVs, cover letter or awkward assessment centres are required.

-It has been designed for you to get a glimpse into the world of a technology company – allowing you to understand what kind of situations you may be faced with as a digital consultant.
-We’ll get to know you better in the process and gauge whether your strengths, interests and motivations will be a good fit for the academy.
+It has been designed for you to get a glimpse into the world of a technology company – allowing you to understand what kind of situations you may be faced with as a tech specialist.
+We’ll get to know you better in the process and gauge whether your strengths, interests and motivations will be a good fit for the QA Talent programme.

 Check out our video to learn more:

 - It starts with a short application form on our website where you’ll be asked to fill in a few basic details (name, surname, email address, phone number).

 - First, you will arrive on the portal homepage for the strengths assessment.
 You should go through each panel in turn and think about the scenarios you are presented with before answering the questions.
 It will take around 60 to 90 minutes to complete.

 - If your strengths are a match, then we will ask you some questions to determine your coding potential.